-(A) The Department of Corrections shall make reasonable efforts to obtain and review

-(ii) A person who is incarcerated shall be entitled to a FAPE if:

-(A) The person was provided services through an IEP before incarceration;

-- (B) The person had been provided services through an IEP, had left school, then was incarcerated; or - (C) The person had not been provided services through an IEP, but had been identified as a child with a disability who was eligible for special education. - (iii) The following requirements do not apply to incarcerated students aged 18 through 21 (34 CFR §300.324): - (A) The requirement to participate in district-wide assessment programs and - (B) The IEP requirements for transition planning and transition services, if the inmate will reach the upper age limit for a FAPE before release from prison based on consideration of sentence and eligibility for early release. - (iv) Modifications of IEP or placement. - (A) The IEP team may modify the student's IEP or placement, if the Department of Corrections has demonstrated a bona fide security or other compelling interest that cannot otherwise be accommodated. - (B) The LRE requirements of Rule 2364 do not apply to incarcerated students on IEPs. - (2) For incarcerated persons under the age of 18, the Department of Corrections shall ensure that at intake, a screening occurs to identify those who have a disability or who are suspected of having a disability and who are in need of special education.
-Those who are in need of special education shall be provided with an individualized educational program (IEP) and reevaluations as prescribed under Rule 2362.
+- (i) The Department of Corrections shall make reasonable efforts to obtain and review whatever information is needed to determine that the incarcerated individual has not been identified as a child eligible for special education and did not have an IEP in his or her last educational placement prior to incarceration in an adult correctional facility. - (2) A person who is incarcerated shall be entitled to a FAPE if: - (i) The person was provided services through an IEP before incarceration; - (ii) The person had been provided services through an IEP, had left school, then was incarcerated; or - (iii) The person had not been provided services through an IEP, but had been identified as a child with a disability who was eligible for special education. . - (3) The following requirements do not apply to incarcerated students aged 18 through 21 (34 C.F.R. § 300.324): - (i) The requirement to participate in state or district-wide assessment of student achievement programs; and - (ii) The IEP requirements for transition planning and transition services, if the inmate will reach the upper age limit for a FAPE before release from prison based on consideration of sentence and eligibility for early release. - (4) Modifications of IEP or placement. - (i) The IEP team may modify the student's IEP or placement if the Department of Corrections has demonstrated a bona fide security or other compelling interest that cannot otherwise be accommodated. - (ii) The LRE requirements of Rule 2364 do not apply to incarcerated students on IEPs. - (b) For incarcerated persons under the age of 18, the Department of Corrections shall ensure that at intake, a screening occurs to identify those who have a disability or who are suspected of having a disability and who are in need of special education.
+Those who are in need of special education shall be provided with an IEP and re-evaluations as prescribed under Rule 2362.

-2360.2.6 Residential Placement (34 CFR §300.104)
+2360.2.6 Residential Placement (34 C.F.R. § 300.104)